yosuke-furukawa/tower-of-babel/exercises/iterator_for_of/problem.md

 console.log(res); // [1, 4, 9]
 ```

 So, what is the difference to the classic `for` syntax?
-Unlike `for` the `for of` syntaxi is not limited to arrays.
-As long as something can be repeated, as long as its `Iterable` it can be used with `for of`.
+Unlike `for` the `for of` syntax is not limited to arrays.
+As long as something can be repeated, as long as it is `Iterable`, it can be used with `for of`.

-To make something iterable you Iterable you have to use `Symbol.Iterator`.
+To make something iterable you have to use `Symbol.Iterator`.
 Here is an example of how to use `Symbol.Iterator`:

 ```javascript
 // calculating the fibonacci sequence to the 1000st number